This one pan Chicken Breast Supreme is a Southern-style dinner you can have on the table in only 15 minutes!

 - In a large skillet, melt 1 tablespoon butter over medium heat.
 Add chicken to skillet.
 Cook 3 to 4 minutes on each side until cooked through.
 Before turning chicken, add ham slices to skillet.
 Turn ham slices after 2 minutes.

 - Add cream to skillet.
 Simmer with chicken and ham for 1 minute.
-Remove chicken and ham to a plate - keep warm in oven.
+Remove chicken and ham to a plate - keep warm in the oven.
 Reduce cream by about half, stirring often, about 4 to 5 minutes.

 - Add cider to cream, whisk to combine.
 Simmer for 1 minute.
 Whisk in remaining butter and lemon juice.
 Season with salt and pepper.